A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Introduction

-are limiting values of $v$ when $x$ approaches from $\omgp$ and $\omgm$, respectively.
-Additionally, we will refer to $\epsilon \grad u \cdot \vb{n}$ as the flux; $\tau$, $\sigma$: $\Gamma \to \R$ as the value of the jump conditions; $\Omega$ as the computational domain; and $g$ as the value of the Dirichlet boundary conditions on $\partial\Omega$.
+The superscript $+$ or $-$ denotes the limiting value of a function from $\Omega^+$ or $\Omega^-$, respectively.
+Additionally, we will refer to $\epsilon \grad u \cdot \vn$ as the flux; $\tau$, $\sigma$: $\Gamma \to \R$ as the value of the jump conditions; $\Omega$ as the computational domain; and $g$ as the value of the Dirichlet boundary conditions on $\partial\Omega$.
 Note, we allow the dimension $d$ to be general for the formulation of our method, but restrict to the case $d = 3$ for computations, which we find to have sufficient complexity for many real-world problems.

-In our motivating application, this form is achieved in a linearized Poisson-Boltzmann equation for electric potential $u$, charge density $f$, and dielectric coefficient $\epsilon$, which can take on values of around $1$ or $2$ in the solute region and $80$ in the solvent region \cite{shu_accurate_2014,zhong_implicit_2018,zhou_variational_2014}.
+In our motivating application, this form is achieved in a linearized Poisson-Boltzmann equation for electric potential $u$, charge density $f$, and dielectric coefficient $\epsilon$, which can take on values of around $1$ or $2$ in the solute region and $80$ in the solvent region \cite{shuAccurateGradientApproximation2014,zhongImplicitBoundaryIntegral2018,zhouVariationalImplicitSolvation2014}.